PubNubDevelopers/chat-component-app-live-event/README.md

 ### Using the PubNub Chat Components

 #### Login
-TO BE COMPLETED SHOW VISUAL MAP
+TO BE COMPLETED: SHOW VISUAL MAP

 ##### In: src/components/Login.tsx